AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * :guilabel:`Zoom out`

   Displays the items with smaller fonts and pixmaps.
-Use this when you have several items in the browser and you can't see all of them at the same time (for example, a tree whose structure you want to see clearly).
+Use this when you have several items in the browser and you cannot see all of them at the same time (for example, a tree whose structure you want to see clearly).

 * :guilabel:`Zoom`